pantheon-systems/documentation/source/content/relaunch.md

 </Alert>

 ## Before You Begin
-- Log in to the new Site Dashboard on Pantheon
+- Log in to the new Site Dashboard on Pantheon as an Admin, Team Member, or [Privileged User](/change-management#roles-and-permissions)
 - Open a second tab for the old Site Dashboard on Pantheon
 - In a third tab, log in to the domain's DNS service provider (e.g., Cloudflare, Amazon Route 53, etc.)
 - Examine existing records pointing to Pantheon